SamuelSwartzberg/flashcardifying_text_temp/inf.md

 It may sometimes seem like a generic is being bound twice when it's actually being used the second time.
 E.g. impl‹T› SomeStruct‹T› is saying that you're implementing SomeStruct such that SomeStruct's generic ‹T› (second mention) satisfies being any type ‹T› (first mention), which is of course not particularly informative, and would be equivalent to impl SomeStruct‹T›, if that were possible.
-Binding ‹T› via the `impl` already allows one to do more interesting things. e.g. `impl<T: Copy> SomeStruct<T, T>` for a `SomeStruct<T, U>` is saying that you're implementing this for all SomeStructs whose type parameters are of the same type which implements copy.
+Binding ‹T› via the `impl` already allows one to do more interesting things. e.g. `impl‹T: Copy› SomeStruct‹T, T›` for a `SomeStruct‹T, U›` is saying that you're implementing this for all SomeStructs whose type parameters are of the same type which implements copy.

 #### constrainment

 Many languages have a way to specify contraints a generic should satisfy.
 Rust specifies a set of traits as constraints for generics, these are called »trait bounds«.
 Trait bounds are a set of traits that a generic must satisfy.
-In rust, we may specify trait bounds by indicating it within a type parameter as \<‹generic›: ‹trait-bound›\>, with a 'where clause', or by not using generics at all and instead writing the type as `impl ‹trait-list›` trait-bound ::= ‹trait-name›{ + ‹trait-name›}
+In rust, we may specify trait bounds by indicating it within a type parameter as \‹‹generic›: ‹trait-bound›\›, with a 'where clause', or by not using generics at all and instead writing the type as `impl ‹trait-list›` trait-bound ::= ‹trait-name›{ + ‹trait-name›}
 where-clause-syntax ::= where {‹generic›: ‹trait-list›‹newline›}
 TS allows specifying constraints for generics via the `extends` keyword.
 The TS `extends` keyword in type parameter contexts takes a type specifier to specify the constraints of the generic.

-#### implementation & monomorphization
+#### implementation ＆ monomorphization

 Javas ArrayList, C# List and Rusts vec are dynamic arrays defined over a generic, and are thus parametrically polymorphic.
 C# List and rusts vec are monomorphosized for each type usedas a generic; Javas ArrayList instead only generates a single implementation for ArrayList‹Object› - therefore in Java all values in an ArrayList must be boxed.